mycroft-solutions/configuration-guides/mycroft-api/README.md

 - `spring.datasource.url` - database URL - usually you will need to adjust only the port number
 - `spring.datasource.username` - username for the database
 - `spring.datasource.password` - user password for the database
-- `server.port` - port number for the Backend service to be exposed on
+- `server.port` - port number for the _Mycroft API_ service to be exposed on
 - `logging.file.name` - error log file location - useful for tech support
 - `LOGIN_PAGE_URL` - redirection link to login page on the corresponding website
 - `WEB_URL` - Website URL

 ### Example

-An example configuration for Mycroft Backend server running at `http://123.456.78.90:8089` with a corresponding Mycroft Website available at `https://123.456.78.90` could look as follows:
+An example configuration for _Mycroft API_ server running at `http://123.456.78.90:8089` with a corresponding _Mycroft Website_ available at `https://123.456.78.90` could look as follows:

 ```properties
 #LocalServer